 You’ll now begin rolling out one section of the dough with your rolling pin.
 You want to roll it out very thin.
-Dough tends to stick to your countertop, so a good trick is to roll it out on a piece of lightly-floured parchment paper.
-You can then easily peel the dough off the parchment paper should it stick.
+The dough tends to stick to your countertop, so a good trick is to roll it out on a piece of lightly-floured parchment paper.
+You can then easily peel the dough off the parchment paper if it sticks.

-If you have a pasta machine, you can run the dough through your pasta machine to get even strips of gluten-free egg noodles.
+You can run the dough through your pasta machine if you have one to get even strips of gluten-free egg noodles.
 Make sure the dough is floured to prevent it from sticking to the pasta machine.

-If you don’t have a pasta machine, you can use a knife or pizza cutter to cut the noodles into long strips, about 1/2 inch in width.
+If you don’t have a pasta machine, use a knife or pizza cutter to cut the noodles into long strips that are about 1/2 inch in width.

-A great technique is to fold the strip of dough, as pictured above, and then slice your noodles into even strips.
+A great technique is to fold the strip of dough into thirds, as pictured above, and then slice your noodles into even strips.

-You’ll then gently unravel each strip to get your beautiful gluten-free egg noodles as pictured below.
+You’ll then gently unravel each strip to get beautiful gluten-free egg noodles as pictured below.

-Repeat this process with the remaining dough until all your egg noodles are cut into desired shape.
+Repeat this process with the remaining dough until all your egg noodles are cut into the desired shape and size.